 - SJO may be closed at any time due to volcanic ashfall – see below

 Map of Costa Rica’s Airports

 Plan a Sensible Itinerary

 Creating an itinerary that loops back around to the airport you arrived at doesn’t always make the most sense.
-Often times you can save 4-6 hours of ground transportation or driving time by planning a one way route where you arrive at SJO and depart from LIR or vice versa.
+Often times you can save 4-6 hours of ground transportation or driving time by planning a one way route where you fly into SJO and depart from LIR or vice versa.

 Connecting to Local Domestic Flights

-If you’re catching a domestic flight then you’ll want your international flight to land at SJO since all domestic flights originate there or from the nearby Tobias Bolaños airport in the suburb of Pavas.
+If you’re catching a domestic flight then you’ll want your international flight to land at SJO since nearly all domestic flights originate there or from the nearby Tobias Bolaños airport in the suburb of Pavas.

 For example in early January 2017 SJO airport was closed for two days preventing over 120 flights from taking off or landing during one of the busiest travel weeks of the year.
 Many of the 3,000+ passengers who were impacted spent at least one night in the terminal and it took almost a week for the backlog to be cleared.

 Scientist from the volcanology institute believe that intermittent eruptions of Turrialba will continue or increase for several months.